-Medical Decision Making (MDM) Component
+Medical Decision N laking (MDM) Component

-A. # of Points for the # of Level of Risk Diagnosis and Management Options B. # of Points for Amount and Complexity of Data C. Level of Risk
+Type of Decision Making A. # of Points for the # of Diagnosis and Management Options B. # of Points for Amount and Complexity of Data C. Level of Risk

 Straightforward 0-1 0-1 Minimal

 Low 2 2 Low

 Moderate 3 3 Moderate

 High 4+ 4+ High